bin16/notebook/markdown/mobx-when-to-call-autorun.md

 })
 ```

 What would happen, when `authStore.loadToken` is called?
-Answer is, request failed for reason of 401.

-`authStore.setToken` is called `authStore.loadToken`, yes, `authStore.token` is set as well.
-However, the autorun is called, after the load
+The answer is, request rejected for reason of 401.
+Because`@action authStore.setToken` is called in `@action authStore.loadToken`, yes, `authStore.token` is set as well.
+HOWEVER, the autorun is called, after the action `loadToken` is done.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1ODA1MzcxXX0=
+eyJoaXN0b3J5IjpbODA1MjQ0ODM1XX0=
 -->